Hawker65/metwork-buildimage/README.md

 # metwork-buildimage

+**WARNING : NOT READY AT ALL!!!**

-Docker image containing the build requirement for the Metwork project
+Docker image containing the build requirements for the Metwork project